Emmanuel-9/GeoVolunteer/README.md

 ### GEOVOLUNTEER, {2023}
 ## Description
 This is a system that tracks the location of volunteers in realtime, by pressing a stress button in their phones, a response security team is able to be dispatched to their exact location..

-## How to install and run the Application
---

 ## Setup/Installation Requirements
 * Open your terminal in pc and create a folder.
 * Clone this repository into the folder using the command line below,